 2. In a bowl mix milk with yeast and a teaspoon of the sugar until well combined.
 Let rest and rise in a warm place for 15 minutes.

-4. Preheat the oven to 350˚F (175°C).
-Roll out the dough in shape of a rectangle on a floured surface.
+4. Preheat the oven to 180°C (350°F).
+Roll out the dough in the shape of a rectangle on a floured surface.
 The long side should be about as long as your baking sheet is wide.
-Spread the poppy seed mixture on top (if it is too thick, add some milk to make it softer).
+Spread the poppy seed mixture on top (if it is too thick, add some milk to soften it).
 Form a roll, starting from the longer side of the rectangle.
-Place on a baking sheet prepared with baking parchment.
+Place it on a baking sheet prepared with baking parchment.
 Cut the roll lengthwise into two strings with a sharp knife.
-Braid the two strings – don’t worry if the filling can be seen, that’s fine.
-Mix the egg with milk and brush the loaf and bake for 30-35 minutes.
-Take out of the oven and let cool down completely on a wire rack.
+Braid the two strings, don’t worry if the filling can be seen, that’s fine.
+Mix the egg with milk, brush the loaf with it and bake it for about 30-35 minutes.
+Take the braided loaf out of the oven and let it cool down completely on a wire rack.

-1. Für die Füllung die Milch, Zucker, Mohn, Grieß und abgeriebene Zitronenschale in einen Topf geben.
-Unter ständigem Rühren erhitzen (brennt schnell an).
-Die Mischung dickt nach ein paar Minuten an – vom Herd nehmen und Vanille Extrakt und Rum (optional) zugeben und unterrühren.
+1. Für die Füllung Milch, Zucker, Mohn, Grieß und abgeriebene Zitronenschale in einen Topf geben.
+Unter ständigem Rühren erhitzen (Vorsicht: brennt schnell an).
+Die Mischung dickt nach ein paar Minuten an.
+Vom Herd ziehen und Vanille Extrakt und Rum (optional) dazugeben und unterrühren.
 Zur Seite stellen und abkühlen lassen.

-2. In einer Schüssel Milch mit der Hefe und einem Teelöffel des Zuckers verrühren.
-An einem warmen Ort für 15 Minuten gehen lassen.
+2. In einer Schüssel die Milch mit der Hefe und einem Teelöffel des Zuckers verrühren.
+An einem warmen Ort für etwa 15 Minuten gehen lassen.

-3. Mehl auf die Arbeitsfläche sieben und eine große Mulde in der Mitte formen.
-Hefemilch hineinschütten und restlichen Zucker, weiche Butter, Ei, Salz und Zitronenschale zugeben und alles vermischen.
-Alles in etwa 10 Minuten zu einem glatten Teig verkneten.
+3. Das Mehl auf die Arbeitsfläche sieben und eine große Mulde in der Mitte formen.
+Hefemilch hineinschütten und restlichen Zucker, weiche Butter, Ei, Salz und Zitronenschale dazugeben und alles vermischen.
+Die Zutaten in etwa 10 Minuten zu einem glatten Teig verkneten.
 In eine große Schüssel legen, abdecken und an einem warmen Ort 45-60 Minuten gehen lassen.

-4. Den Ofen auf 175°C (350°F) vorheizen.
-Den Teig auf einer bemehlten Fläche zu einem großen Rechteck ausrollen – die lange Seite sollte dabei in etwa so breit wie ein Backblech sein.
-Mohnmasse auf die komplette Fläche verstreichen (sollte sie zu sehr angedickt sein, noch etwas Milch zugeben, damit sie sich besser verarbeiten lässt).
+4. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
+Den Teig auf einer bemehlten Fläche zu einem großen Rechteck ausrollen.
+Die lange Seite sollte dabei in etwa so breit wie ein Backblech sein.
+Die Mohnmasse auf der kompletten Fläche verstreichen (sollte sie zu sehr angedickt sein, noch etwas Milch zugeben, damit sie sich besser verarbeiten lässt).
 Von der längeren Seite her aufrollen und auf ein mit Backpapier ausgelegtes Backblech legen.
-Die Teigrolle längs mit einem scharfen Messer aufschneiden und die beiden entstandenen Stränge mit einander verflechten – die Mohnmasse darf dabei ruhig zu sehen sein.
-Ei und Milch verquirlen und den Zopf damit bestreichen und für ca. 30-35 Minuten backen.
+Die Teigrolle längs mit einem scharfen Messer aufschneiden und die beiden entstandenen Stränge miteinander verflechten.
+Die Mohnmasse darf dabei ruhig zu sehen sein.
+Ei und Milch verquirlen und den Zopf damit bestreichen und für etwa 30-35 Minuten backen.
 Aus dem Ofen nehmen und auf einem Kuchengitter komplett auskühlen lassen.

 Here is a version of the recipe you can print easily.